- Art and the History of ArtArt and the History of Art

 By graduation a concentrator in the History of Art: Historical and Cultural Studies should be able to demonstrate a deep and broad visual understanding of a range of artistic traditions, and specifically be able to articulate diverse contexts and meanings of works of art and architecture across time.

 We expect students to have the ability to work with several mediums (architecture, painting, sculpture, printmaking, photography, and material culture) in a range of historical periods (before and after 1800) and geographical expressions (Europe, as well as Africa or Asia); to integrate the practice of art into their historical study; and to develop substantial skills in cultural interpretation (i.e., political, religious, philosophical, aesthetic, and social dimensions)

 The comprehensive examination, which is written and oral, provides direct evidence.
 The written component of the comprehensive examination asks students to respond to a particular theoretical writing by applying the ideas they encounter to works of art they have studied in one of their courses.
 The oral component of the comprehensive examination requires them to articulate their ideas in a seminar of all concentrators and faculty advisors.
 We currently have no formal means, such as surveys of our graduates, of soliciting indirect evidence.
 We speak informally with graduates about how well they were prepared for graduate study in art history or other fields they enter.

-The three faculty advisors of this concentration read the written comprehensives and participate in the seminar that constitutes the oral component of the comprehensive.
+The faculty advisors of this concentration read the written comprehensives and participate in the seminar that constitutes the oral component of the comprehensive.
 The faculty members may review the transcripts of all concentrators (not just their advisees) to see if our requirements are guiding majors to the learning goals we expect.
 As presently constituted, our concentration is new, so we have not yet made changes in those requirements.